 How to acclimatize your telescope

 This means putting off covering the optics or the telescope tube or tripod for an amount of time needed to bring the telescope to room temperature.
-This will allow any moisture from dew or condensation formed because of the cold night air to evaporate so you can safely store it without concern of mold or distortion of the lenses occuring.
+This will allow any moisture from dew or condensation formed because of the cold night air to evaporate so you can safely store it without concern of mold or distortion of the lenses occurring.

 More helpful tips on storing your telescope

 Having the tube oriented vertically or horizontally is considered the best as it reduces the force of the mirror’s weight on the focusing component.
 You want the least long-term stress on the focusing mechanism to avoid focusing problems from damage over time.

 How to protect your telescope from dust